Nepiki/Guides/Soul-Blazer-(SNES).md

 _Defeat Deathtoll's demon form without getting hit._
 </pre></big>

 The big baddy is a surprisingly easy final boss to do no-damage; it's just long, and a single mistake can ruin your attempt.
 Therefore, always remain consistent and don't take too much risk.
 Deathtoll has two attacks: a diagonal laser, and fire breathing that happens when he is vulnerable after taking out four blue flame pillars.
 What you want to do is remain on the green-coloured square during the fight.
 When he shoots the lasers, _wait_ for it to go to the left, and then immediately go to the right and slightly up to avoid it.
 This strategy to avoid the laser will not change so get good at it.
 When the blue pillars are out, hit them three times with the Phoenix from the right side and then retreat to the green square.
 Do the fourth attack after having avoided the laser to ensure the laser attack will not happen during his vulnerable state, then move back to the green square and shoot the Phoenix towards Deathtoll's head.
-His fire attack will not hit you as long as you are on the green square, just remember not to go too far to the right while on it.
+His fire attack will not hit you as long as you are on the green square, just remember not to go too far to the left while on it.
 That's all there is to this boss; be patient with the laser attack, and make sure that the blue pillar(s) only need one hit after dodging the lasers so you can focus on Deathtoll.

 Given that there is an achievement getting to level 40, it is obviously recommended to get that first to reduce the amount of attacks needed to deal with Deathtoll.